Skip to content

 International Application: Research Colloquium for Junior Psychiatrist Investigators

 The Research Colloquium for Junior Psychiatrists is presented by APA in conjunction with the APA Council on Research’s Workgroup on Research Training.
-The event includes a two-day, immersive, research experience for junior psychiatrists in the beginner-level (Track 1) and intermediate-level (Track 2) of their research training in psychiatry.
+The program includes one two-day and two one-day in-person immersive, research experience for junior psychiatrists in the beginner-level (Track 1) and intermediate-level (Track 2) of their research training in psychiatry.
 It is an important opportunity for mentorship, guidance, information on research career development and grantsmanship, and networking with senior research mentors in psychiatry (i.e., Drs.
 Charles Nemeroff, Kerry Ressler, Anissa Abi-Dargham, and Wilson Compton) and from the sponsoring organizations.
 Candidates whose research interests are similar to those listed below are encouraged to apply.
-Potential candidates with research interests in health disparities and substance use, and those from underrepresented and minority groups are strongly encouraged to apply.

-The two-day workshop on May 20-21, 2023 at the APA Annual Meeting will focus on the following six research areas:
+The year-round program will focus on the following six research areas:

 1. Molecular, Translational, and Neuroscience Research